zsk612/tp/docs/UserGuide.md

 ### 3.4.2. <a id="workout-start">Starting a New Workout Session: `new`</a>
 Creates a new workout session and go into the session.
-Adds tags with “/t”.
+You can add tags with “/t”.
 Tags are optional and more than one tag can be attached to a session.

 __Format:__ `new /t <tag1> <tag2>`
 Tags are optional and more than one tag can be attached to a session.